 How to Master the Average Rate of Change

 Understanding the average rate of change is crucial across various fields of study, including calculus, where it represents the slope of the secant line between two points on a function.
-Here’s a step-by-step guide to grasp this concept fully and apply it in different contexts:
+Here’s a step-by-step guide to grasp this concept fully and apply it in different contexts: For additional educational resources, visit the U.S. Department of Education website.

-Step-by-step Guide to Master the Average Rate of Change
+Step-by-Step Guide to Master the Average Rate of Change

 Step 1: Understanding the Concept